arborchat/yggdrasil/README.md

 You can find the canonical repo [here](https://github.com/udp/json-builder).

+### Notes on `c_hashmap`

+This is a simple C implementation of a generic hashmap data structure.
+I've used it for other projects and it seems good enough for my needs.

+It is included in this repository as a git subtree.

+You can find the canonical repo [here](https://github.com/petewarden/c_hashmap).

 ### Notes on `CuTest`

 This C test framework was chosen for simplicity.
 I have vendored it without a subtree